 About Cannon Chapel

-The chapel houses the Office of the University Chaplain and Dean of Spiritual and Religious Life, Candler School of Theology's Assistant Dean for Worship and Music, a large multifaith chapel, several prayer rooms, a classroom, and meeting and fellowship spaces.
-It hosts a stunning variety of diverse spiritual practices weekly and throughout the year, including Hindu aarthi, Buddhist meditation, Jewish high holiday services, Catholic mass and Protestant worship, and Muslim Jumu'ah Prayer.
+Cannon Chapel houses the Office of the University Chaplain and Dean of Spiritual and Religious Life and staff, Candler School of Theology's Assistant Dean for Worship and Music and colleagues, a large multifaith chapel, several prayer rooms, a classroom, and meeting and fellowship spaces.

 The normal hours of operation for Cannon Chapel during the academic year are: